 NBTS archival material may be searched by contacting the Seminary Archivist Christina Geuther at cgeuther@nbts.edu.
 In-person appointment and materials requests must be submitted with at least 1 business day of advanced notice.
-Appointments can be accommodated most weekdays between 1-3pm, except when the library is closed (Sage Library Hours).
+Appointments can be accommodated most weekdays between 1-3pm.